-IMPORTANT : Face the side with the two countersunk holes away from the screw.
+IMPORTANT: Face the side with the two countersunk holes away from the screw.
 The countersinks need to face OUT once the vise is mounted in the bench..

-4. Slide the handwheel onto the shaft, lining up the cross hole in the handwheel's hub with the cross hole in the shaft.
+- 3. Slide the handwheel onto the shaft, lining up the cross hole in the handwheel's hub with the cross hole in the shaft.
 Peer down into the hole and position the handwheel until the two holes line up precisely.

-5. Get the groove pin, punch and hammer.
+You'll notice two sets of holes on the shaft.
+Use the hole closer to the screw for the Glide.
+The other hole is for our Classic Leg Vise. - 4.
+Get the groove pin, punch and hammer.
 Examine the groove pin.
 One end is smoothly round, with virtually no grooves.
 The grooves get wider as they reach the opposite end of the pin.
-See fig.1

-6. Insert the SMOOTH END WITH NO GROOVES first into the cross hole in the hub and with finger pressure insert the pin until you feel it engage the hole in the shaft.
+See fig.1 - 6.
+Insert the SMOOTH END WITH NO GROOVES first into the cross hole in the hub and with finger pressure insert the pin until you feel it engage the hole in the shaft.
 If you can't insert it far enough with finger pressure, use the hammer to lightly tap the pin to get it moving towards the shaft.
 Try to keep the hub in line with the cross hole in the shaft as you tap the pin in.
 Keep tapping the pin in until you feel a little resistance as the pin meets the hole in the shaft.
 Tap some more until you feel the pin engage the hole in the shaft.
 Now take the pin punch and place it on the head of the pin and finish driving the pin through the shaft and the opposite side of the hub.
 Use light taps.
 The fit is machined precisely, it doesn't take much force.
 Do not over drive the pin, stop when its centered in the hub's diameter.
 The flange should spin freely on the shaft and have a little bit of play in the fit.
+The pin itself may fit loosely.
+It you'd like to tighten it up, its easy.
+Put the pin in a vise about half way, then tap the exposed end with a hammer a couple times to put a slight bend in the pin.
+Easy now, just a slight bend.
+This will keep the pin in place when you assemble the handwheel.